 A very effective rat bait station can be made using a 20 litre drum by cutting two holes big enough to permit the entry of the rats around the top and turning it upside down over the bait station.
 A small container of water is placed in with the bait.
 (The bottom of a soft drink or beer can cut off at a depth of about 20 mm makes an excellent water or food container).
 This not only makes a very good bait station, but when used in floor-housed poultry sheds also prevents the birds having access to the bait by accident.
 Another type of bait station can be made from 75 or 100 mm diameter PVC pipe cut into lengths about 500 to 750 mm long.
 These are placed against the outside of the wall of the shed at about 3 bay (12 m) intervals or are fixed to the bottom plate of the shed on the inside.
 (Note: they must be securely fixed to the bottom plate).
 Rat bait and water is placed in the middle of these lengths of pipe in a way that the birds cannot reach the bait.
 With a bit more effort a good bait station can be made by using 100 mm plastic pipe and joining it such a way that there are bends between the entry and the bait.
 This will give the rats a stronger feeling of being protected.
 Another option is an open large fish or meat tin with the top still attached by a small section of the edge.
 This tin is then fixed to a post at the top or other roof structure and a bait and water container placed in it.

 Acute toxicity rodenticides are also called single-dose rodenticides and will kill rodents after one feeding if an adequate amount is consumed.
-Most single-dose compounds are highly toxic to all types of animals and man.
+Most single-dose compounds are highly toxic to all types of animals, including humans.
 They should be kept out of reach of children, pets, poultry and livestock.
 Only extreme situations call for the use of a single-dose rodenticide with high toxicity.
 The use of a zinc phosphide compound is helpful when there is a high population of rats.
 It should be used at a strength of 1 or 2 percent, by mixing one or two parts of the compound with 99 or 98 parts of a feed grain, such as broken rice.
 A small quantity of vegetable oil must be well mixed through the grain before mixing in the zinc phosphide.
 About 100 g of bait should be placed at each point along the inside walls of the poultry house.

-Strychnine is also available in the market but it should be considered for short-term use only as rats and other rodents do usually not accept it.
+Strychnine is also available in the market but it should be considered for short-term use only as rats and other rodents do not usually accept it.
 Other acute toxicity rodenticides include red squill (a powder made from the plant Urginea maritima), alpha-naphthylthiourea and sodium fluoracetate.

 Delayed toxicity rodenticides, also known as multiple-dose compounds, have a cumulative effect and will kill rodents after several feedings.
 Bait has to be available continuously, and other feed sources must be removed.
 The rate of rodent kill depends on the type of rodenticide and the dose consumed.
 Some products kill within 1 hour, and others require 4 to 7 days after ingestion.
-Delayed toxicity rodenticides kill rodents by inhibiting the ability of the blood to coagulate (anti coagulation), and death results from internal hemorrhages (bleeding).
+Delayed toxicity rodenticides kill rodents by inhibiting the ability of the blood to coagulate (anti-coagulants), and death results from internal hemorrhages (bleeding).
 These products are much safer around all types of animals.
 Also the rodent usually does not identify its gradual illness with the bait.
 Baits are available in dry or wet form, in powder mixed with grain, in pellets, micro-encapsulated, in paste, in wax, or in water.
 For maximum effectiveness, bait should be available in both feed and water.

 Warfarin (a product containing hydroxycoumarins) is a delayed toxicity rodenticide and is known as a first generation anticoagulant.
 It is a slow acting poison that reduces the amount of vitamin K in rats.
 Vitamin K is necessary for blood coagulation.
 This delayed action poison can be more effective than acute toxicity poisons.